Writing for Dualities

 To agitate these dual problems, I needed to divide and conquer.

-First, I tackle agitating what happens with a poorly-designed website and present the most expensive route as the solution to poor quality.
-I then follow this up with a cheap alternative that threatens poor quality.
-With both routes exposing their weaknesses, the concluding sentence shows how Emerge solves both problems.
+First, I tackled agitating what happens with a poorly-designed website and presented the most expensive route as the solution to poor quality.

 It concludes with a cheeky suggestion that the previously mentioned friend-of-a-friend stay just that: a friend.
 Leave the web design to the professionals.